Equipment shortages impair German military ahead of key NATO mission

 “The Bundeswehr’s problems aren’t new, but it is shocking that nearly nothing has improved after four years of Ursula von der Leyen serving as defence minister,” said Tobias Lindner, a defence and budget expert for the opposition Greens.

-He said the Greens had asked von der Leyen to give lawmakers an overview of readiness on Wednesday, instead of them learning about specific problems from the media on a near daily basis.
+He said the Greens had asked von der Leyen to give lawmakers an overview of readiness at a committee meeting on Wednesday, instead of them learning about specific problems from the media on a near daily basis.

 There was no immediate comment from the Defence Ministry.